MigOpsRepos/credcheck/README.md

 When we create this extension, the default configuration settings, will not enforce any complex checks and will try to allow all the credentials.
 By using `ALTER SYSTEM SET credcheck.<check-name> TO <some value>;` command, followed by `SELECT pg_reload_conf();` command we can enforce new settings for the credential checks.

 ### [Installation](#installation)
+- Minimum version of PostgreSQL required is 10.0.
 - Make sure the `pg_config` binary is set in the currnet `PATH`.
 - Clone or download this repository into a directory, and run the `make install` command.
 - If there are any permission issues, then use the `sudo make install` command.